hack-gpon/hack-gpon.github.io/ont.md

 The last produced batches of these SFPs date back to 2020/2021.
 All OEMs are currently migrating to Realtek.

-{% include warning.html content="Playing with ONTs can cause your serial number/PLOAM password to be banned and faults to the optics, ONTs and OLTs.
-Always pay close attention to the calibration of the laser, under no circumstances should the calibration be changed." %}
+{% include alert.html content="Playing with ONTs can cause your serial number/PLOAM password to be banned and faults to the optics, ONTs and OLTs.
+Always pay close attention to the calibration of the laser, under no circumstances should the calibration be changed." alert="Warning"  icon="svg-warning" color="red" %}

-{% include success.html content="You can also help us with the content of this site, on each page you will find a button to edit on GitHub." %}
+{% include alert.html content="You can also help us with the content of this site, on each page you will find a button to edit on GitHub." alert="Tip"  icon="svg-info" color="green" %}